-Up to five (5) days of paid bereavement, leave will be granted for the death of any family member or household member that requires the employee's absence from work.
+Up to five (5) days of paid bereavement, leave will be granted for the death of any family member defined in Article 14.2. or household member that requires the employee's absence from work.
 A family member is defined as:

-- A. Child, including biological, adopted, or foster child, stepchild, or who the parent stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency; - B. Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor child; - C. Spouse; - D. Registered domestic partner as defined by RCW 26.60; - E. Grandparent; - F. Grandchild; or
+- A. Child, including biological, adopted, or foster child, stepchild, or who the parent stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency; - B. Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor child;

+C. Spouse;

+D. Registered domestic partner as defined by RCW 26.60;

+E. Grandparent;

+F. Grandchild; or